hl7au/au-fhir-pd/pages/_includes/guidance.md

 1. PMS/CIS SENDER
 * The practice management system or clinical information system) formatting and sending a HL7 V2 REF/MDM message.
 1. SM CLIENT (SENDER)
-* Secure messaging client component/system that can deliver payloads using secure messaging standard [AS 5552—2013 — E-Health Secure Message Delivery](http://infostore.saiglobal.com/store/Details.aspx?ProductID=1696543).
+* Secure messaging client component/system that can deliver payloads using secure messaging standard [ATS 5822—2010 — E-Health Secure Message Delivery](https://infostore.saiglobal.com/en-au/Standards/Product-Details-129644_SAIG_AS_AS_274353/?productID=129644_SAIG_AS_AS_274353).
 1. SM INTERMEDIARY
 * Secure messaging intermediary providing store and forward .
 * May provide routing to other secure messaging suppliers.